 If these studies do not identify a cause of anemia, a bone marrow biopsy, genetic testing for congenital disorders of RBC production, or both may be necessary.

-If the reticulocyte count is elevated or normal (reflecting an appropriate bone marrow response), anemia is caused by blood loss or hemolysis.
+If the reticulocyte count is elevated or normal (reflecting an appropriate bone marrow response), anemia may be caused by blood loss or hemolysis.
 If there is no apparent blood loss or if signs of hemolysis are noted on the peripheral smear or the serum bilirubin level is elevated (which may occur with hemolysis), a direct antiglobulin test Direct Antiglobulin (Direct Coombs) Test (DAT [Coombs test]) should be done.

 If the direct antiglobulin test is positive, anemia is likely secondary to Rh, ABO, or other blood group incompatibility.
 The DAT is always positive with Rh incompatibility but is sometimes negative with ABO incompatibility because there is less ABO antigen on the RBC membrane than Rh antigen.
 Infants may have active hemolysis caused by ABO incompatibility and have a negative DAT; however, in such infants, the peripheral blood smear should reveal microspherocytes, and the indirect antiglobulin (indirect Coombs) test Indirect Antiglobulin (Indirect Coombs) Test is usually positive because it identifies plasma ABO antibodies, which, in the presence of adult RBCs (adult RBCs have well discriminated ABO antigens), give a positive test result.

 If the direct antiglobulin test is negative, the RBC mean corpuscular volume (MCV) may prove helpful, although because fetal RBCs are normally larger than adult RBCs, it can be challenging to interpret MCV in the neonate.
 However, a significantly low MCV suggests alpha-thalassemia or, less commonly, iron deficiency due to chronic intrauterine blood loss; these may be distinguished by red cell distribution width (RDW), which is often normal with thalassemia but elevated with iron deficiency.
-With a normal or high MCV, peripheral blood smear may show abnormal RBC morphology compatible with a membrane disorder, microangiopathy, disseminated intravascular coagulation, vitamin E deficiency, or hemoglobinopathy.
+With a normal or high MCV, the peripheral blood smear may show abnormal RBC morphology compatible with a membrane disorder, microangiopathy, disseminated intravascular coagulation, vitamin E deficiency, or hemoglobinopathy.
 Infants with hereditary spherocytosis often have an elevated mean corpuscular hemoglobin concentration (MCHC).
 If the smear is normal, blood loss, enzyme deficiency, or infection should be considered and an appropriate assessment, including testing for fetal-to-maternal hemorrhage, should ensue.

 Fetal-to-maternal hemorrhage can be diagnosed by testing for fetal RBCs in maternal blood.
 The Kleihauer-Betke acid elution technique is the most frequently used test, but other tests include fluorescent antibody techniques and differential or mixed agglutination testing.
 In the Kleihauer-Betke technique, citric acid-phosphate buffer of pH 3.5 elutes hemoglobin from adult but not fetal RBCs; thus, fetal RBCs stain with eosin and are visible on microscopy, whereas adult RBCs appear as red cell ghosts.
 The Kleihauer-Betke technique is not useful when the mother has a hemoglobinopathy.